johanaarstein/am-lottieplayer/readme.txt

 4. …and even Flatsome!

 == Changelog ==

+= 3.0.0 - Dec 8 2023 =
+* Because we've launched a [PRO version of this plugin](https://www.aarstein.media/am-lottieplayer/en/pro) some features, like the option to choose renderer has been removed from the free tier.
+Certain methods from animations made with After Effects (like loopOut) has also been omitted.
+The upside is that this plugin now is even more lightweight and less RAM intensive.
+To anyone who experiences this as a downgrade: you're free to continue to use [any version of this plugin below 3.0.0](https://wordpress.org/plugins/am-lottieplayer/advanced/).
+The premium version starts at $2.75 a month ($33 a year), and contains [several requested features](https://www.aarstein.media/am-lottieplayer/en/pro) the free tier never had.

 = 2.5.17 - Nov 23 2023 =
 * Bugfix: Fixed compability issue with PHP 7.4